 These shutters are particularly good over larger windows, which most coastal NSW homes have.
 Their horizontal, boxed design looks perfect from the street, especially in the bright sunshine.
 As this is very important when selling a property, plantation shutters add value.

 Aluminium is the most popular material for exterior plantation shutters.
-This can be powder coated in almost any colour, or left to look metallic.
-Aluminium is light and strong, and a perfect protection against the weather.
+This can be powder coated in almost any colour or left to look metallic.
+Aluminium is light and strong, and perfect protection against the weather.